 The male sex organ is easily identifiable because boys hold it when they urinate.
 The proper name for a boy’s willy is penis.
 There are many slang words for the penis including cock, dick and prick.
 The penis and testicles increase in size at adolescence and boys become sexually active.
 During puberty, hormones cause boys to experience sexual arousal.
-They feel excited when they think about someone they find sexually attractive.
+They feel excited when they think about a person they are sexually attracted to.
 Men have an arousal cycle that starts with erection and ends with ejaculation.

-Boys can have erections as early as 8 or 9.
+Boys can have erections as early as 8 or 9 years old.
 Instead of being flaccid (or limp), the penis becomes very firm (stiff or hard) and juts out from the body at an angle.
 Slang words for an erection include a stiffy, hard-on or boner.
 The average position for men of all ages is just above the horizontal.
 15-20% of men carry the penis at 45⁰ above the horizontal while 8-10% have an erection tight against the body.
 A young boy can hold an erection for longer and at an angle tighter to the body on average than an older man.